pololu/amis-30543-arduino/README.md

     Arduino MISO    - driver DO
     Arduino GND     - driver GND

 The DO pin is only needed if you want to read information back from the stepper driver.
-The DIR pin is also optional and not used in every example.
+Since the direction of the motor can be changed using the SPI interface, the DIR pin is also optional and not used in every example.

 The SPI pins (MOSI, MISO, and SCK) on Arduino-compatible boards are sometimes not labeled.
 You should refer to the documentation for your particular board to find the locations of these pins.